kora-projects/kora-docs/mkdocs/docs/v2/en/guides/messaging-kafka.md

 - `@Nullable Exception exception`

 This gives you a place to log or react to mapping failures explicitly.

+**Kotlin rejects the listener signature:**

+The event parameter has to be nullable (`UserCreatedEvent?`) whenever the listener also declares an `Exception?` parameter, because a record that failed to deserialize arrives with no value.

 ## What's Next? { #whats-next }